Simon-Brandt/ShellArgparser/docs/src.md

 Keyword arguments can have multiple short and/or long option names, optional default values, and/or an arbitrary number of choice values.
 The same holds for positional arguments, which are identified by having neither short nor long option names.
 Generally, absence of a value is indicated by the empty string (`""`).
 This allows the usage of hyphens, besides their special meaning on the command line (as option names), for the convention of regarding files given as `"-"` as sign to read from STDIN.

-As you saw above, the argparser will aggregate all arguments (values) given after a word starting with a hyphen (*i.e.*, an option name) to this option.
+As you saw above, the Argparser will aggregate all arguments (values) given after a word starting with a hyphen (*i.e.*, an option name) to this option.
 If the number doesn't match the number of required values, an error is thrown instead of cutting the values.
 If an argument gets a wrong number of values, but has a default value, only a warning is thrown and the default value is taken.

 Thereby, errors abort the script, while warnings just write a message to `STDERR`.
-Even after parsing or value checking errors occurred, the parsing or value checking continues and the argparser aggregates the error messages until the end, when all are printed, to simplify the correction of multiple mistakes.
+Even after parsing or value checking errors occurred, the parsing or value checking continues and the Argparser aggregates the error messages until the end, when all are printed, to simplify the correction of multiple mistakes.
 <!-- </section> -->

 <!-- <section file="tutorial/argparser_configuration.md"> -->
 ### 3.3.
 Argparser configuration

-The argparser accepts over 50 options for configuring the argument parsing, checking their values and the consistency of the arguments definition, creating the various message types (see below), and setting the required companion files.
+The Argparser accepts over 50 options for configuring the argument parsing, checking their values and the consistency of the arguments definition, creating the various message types (see below), and setting the required companion files.
 These options are available as [environment variables](#65-environment-variables).
 By this, you can set them directly in your script, and even [`export`](https://www.gnu.org/software/bash/manual/html_node/Bourne-Shell-Builtins.html#index-export "gnu.org &rightarrow; Bourne Shell Builtins &rightarrow; export") them to child processes.
 Thus, you can set these variables once and use them throughout your script suite.

 Still, it is likely that, after some time or for a specific project, you'll settle with a certain set of options that you'll want to reuse for all or many scripts.
 Then, setting the environment variables in any script becomes a tedious task, wasting space in each script.
 Additionally, should you want to change a value, you'd need to change it in any file.

-For this reason, the argparser also supports configuration by a config file (see the [example](../resources/options.cfg)), given by the [`ARGPARSER_CONFIG_FILE`](#6517-argparser_config_file) environment variable.
+For this reason, the Argparser also supports configuration by a config file (see the [example](../resources/options.cfg)), given by the [`ARGPARSER_CONFIG_FILE`](#6517-argparser_config_file) environment variable.
 This file contains the options in a key&ndash;value syntax and can be shared by multiple scripts, which only need to point to the same configuration file.
 The options have the same name as the environment variables, with a stripped leading `"ARGPARSER_"` and being written in lowercase, and with underscores replaced by hyphens. *I.e.*, the "screaming snake case" is replaced by the "kebab case".

 The keys and values must be separated by an equals sign (`=`), but can be surrounded by spaces, allowing for a table-like arrangement.
 Further, empty or commented lines (those starting with a hashmark, *i.e.*, `#`) are ignored, and thus can be used to explain certain values.
 In-line comments aren't supported to simplify the parsing of values containing a hashmark.
 It is possible to quote strings, but not necessary, which allows the one-by-one replacement of values from scripts to the configuration file and *vice versa*.

 Thereby, you can override options from the file with some given in your script.
 Should an option be defined in neither place, a default is used.
-This allows you to list only necessary options in your configuration file and let the argparser set everything else.
+This allows you to list only necessary options in your configuration file and let the Argparser set everything else.

 Now, let's have a look at the configuration file (or at least, at the first ten lines to save some space):